 - Use the slides in a clean environment.
 Particles falling onto the slide surface may cause defects in the printed array as well as nuclease contamination.
-Self-contained printing environments may be required to prevent such contamination. - Avoid direct contact with the surface of the slide to be printed.
-Only the print pins and processing solutions should touch the print area to avoid contamination and abrasion of the coating. - GAPS II Coated Slides are shipped in 5-slide plastic containers.
-Two of the five slides in these containers are positioned close to the plastic wall; only the side of these two slides that faces away from the wall should be used for arraying.
-When using slides without bar codes, clearly mark the side to be printed using a glass-etching tool. - If the package of slides has been inadvertently stored at temperatures lower than 20°C, allow it to come to ambient temperature (20 to 25°C) before opening.
+Self-contained printing environments may be required to prevent such contamination. - Avoid direct contact with the surface of the slide.
+Only the print pins and processing solutions should touch the print area to avoid contamination and abrasion of the coating. - When using slides without bar codes, clearly mark the side to be printed using a glass-etching tool. - If the package of slides has been inadvertently stored at temperatures lower than 20°C, allow it to come to ambient temperature (20 to 25°C) before opening.
 Otherwise, condensation may form on the slide surface, negatively affecting the uniformity of the coating. - Open the pouch just prior to printing.
-Close the cap on the slide container as soon as possible after removing slides for use to maintain a closed environment for unused slides.
-Place the closed container back in the pouch to protect the remaining slides and store them in a desiccator.
+Close the cap on the slide container as soon as possible after removing slides to maintain a closed environment for unused slides.
+Place the closed container in the pouch to protect the remaining slides and store them in a desiccator.
 Use the remaining slides within one week of opening the pack.